Orange Rhyming Dictionary: Production and record deal

 J. Robbins (pictured in 1991) produced the album and contributed some guitar parts and vocal harmonies.

 The trio, now calling themselves Jets to Brazil, made their live debut in April 1998.
 The group's punk rock attitude, pop sensibilities and new wave aesthetic caught the attention of independent label Jade Tree.
 It was one of the bigger indie companies, in the vein of Epitaph and Sub Pop Records.
 This was in contrast from Jawbreaker going from a tiny local indie label to one of the biggest major labels.
 As such, Jade Tree sat in the middle between these two.
 Schwarzenbach freed himself from a three-album contract with DGC; he said that while that label heard the new songs he was working on, "things were so fucked up over there, they were just throwing people overboard, so [they] said fine you can go".
 With Lifetime's Peter Martin as Jets to Brazil's temporary second guitarist, they played shows in the US northeast, before touring across Europe with the Promise Ring for five weeks.

 Orange Rhyming Dictionary was recorded at Easley McCain Recording in Memphis, Tennessee, in 12 days spread across two weeks in August 1998.
 It was produced by J. Robbins and engineered by Stuart Sikes.
+The band members wanted to record outside of New York City, and Jade Tree suggested Easley McCain, where Robbins had recently recorded the Promise Ring's Nothing Feels Good.
 The band, plus Robbins, stayed at an extended stay hotel during the process; they would work during the daytime at the studio and relax during the evenings.
-Schwarzenbach said recording out of town allowed them to "immerse ourselves in the making of this thing"; the main room at the studio "encouraged late-night experimentation as a space".
+Schwarzenbach said recording out of town allowed them to "immerse ourselves in the making of this thing"; the main room at the studio "encouraged late-night experimentation as a space."

 Robbins contributed some guitar lines and vocal harmonies throughout the album.
+According to Schwarzenbach, Robbins worked closely with him on the vocals.
+While Schwarzenbach favored "comping" the vocals – i.e., cobbling together the best vocal takes into one track –, Robbins "often argued for the rawer, passion over perfection take."
+Schwarzenbach felt that the two "found a pretty happy balance in that process."